 Gifting Property to Berkeley Lab

 Berkeley Lab may not accept an offer of personal property from any entity outside of the “DOE community”.
 This type of offer is considered a “gift” to the University of California (Regents) and may be used at Berkeley Lab.
-The Innovation and Partnerships Office (IPO) processes all gifts in accordance with University policy and submits documentation to Property Management.
+The Strategic Partnerships Office (SPO) processes all gifts in accordance with University policy and submits documentation to Property Management.
 Property gifted to the University is identified as Property of Others.
-Please visit the Innovation and Partnerships Office (IPO) for more information on gifting.
+Please visit the Strategic Partnerships Office’s Gifts page to begin the process.

 Property of Others